 Now that we understand angles of all sizes, we can define the trigonometric functions for them and the point .
 The rule here is quite simple: we repeat the formulas from the figure above, but substitute for , for , and for , i.e., the distance from to .
 For example, the secant will now take the form:

 Alright, we got to know trigonometric functions from the point of their definitions, so we're ready to dig deeper.
 After all, the name "cofunction calculator" is what brought us here, and we still don't know how to find a cofunction.
 For that, the best means is through the functions' graphs.

 The cofunction graphs: sin and cos, tan and cot, sec and csc

 The six trigonometric functions are sine and cosine (denoted and ), tangent and cotangent ( and ), and secant and cosecant ( and ).

 You may already see why we paired them the way we did from the names alone.
 In each couple, we have the "basic" function and a map with the same name but with an additional prefix "co-".
 The resemblance to the word "cofunction" is far from coincidental.
 In each of the pairs, we say that one is the cofunction of the other.

 "But what does it mean to be a cofunction?"
 Well, we're glad you asked!
 We'll see the cofunction identities in detail in the next section.
 First, however, let's try to motivate them by looking at the functions' graphs in pairs and spotting the similarities.

-Let's try to do something similar for the tan and cot graphs.
+Let's try to do something similar for the tangent and cotangent graphs.